Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 ObservationFrequencyTypical comment

-Switch from ramipril due to dry coughVery common"After switching to candesartan, the cough was gone within 2 weeks."
+Switch from ramipril because of a dry coughVery common"After switching to candesartan the cough was gone within 2 weeks."

-Cough tolerated for months before switchingCommon"I coughed for a year before anyone told me it was the ramipril."
+Cough tolerated for months before switchingCommon"I coughed for a year before someone told me it was the ramipril."

-Combination with amlodipine → oedema improvedCommon"Since I started candesartan as well, the swollen legs have gone."
+Combination with amlodipine → oedema betterCommon"Since I also take candesartan, the swollen legs are gone."

-Triple Whammy: sartan + diuretic + ibuprofenOccasional"The app warned me about the three-way combination."
+Triple whammy: sartan + HCT + ibuprofenOccasional"The app warned me about the three-way combination."

 Potassium not monitoredOccasional"I didn't know I shouldn't use potassium salt."

-Particularly striking: many patients suffer far longer than necessary from the ramipril cough.
-The cough is often not spontaneously connected to the medication — neither by the patient nor always by the doctor.
-Yet the association is pharmacologically clear and switching to candesartan is straightforward.
-Anyone with a persistent, dry cough who is taking an ACE inhibitor should actively raise this at their next doctor's appointment.
+Particularly striking: many patients suffer from the ramipril cough considerably longer than necessary.
+The cough is often not spontaneously connected with the medication – neither by the patient nor always by the doctor.
+Yet this link is pharmacologically clear and the switch to candesartan is straightforward.
+Anyone with a persistent, dry cough who takes an ACE inhibitor should actively raise the topic at their next doctor's appointment.

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.